LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Called immediately after a player is assigned to this class.
-Use it to grant weapons, set models, or perform other setup.
-When switching from another class `OnTransferred` will run next.
+Called right after a character joins this class.
+Use it to equip loadout items, set the model, or perform any other initialization.
+When switching from another class, `OnTransferred` will run immediately afterward.
+This hook runs before `OnLeave` is executed on the previous class.

 **Parameters:**